By Al Doyle for CoinWeek ……

-At current spot prices in the $33/ounce range, silver isn’t the screaming bargain it was a decade ago when the metal’s peak for the year was $5.05/ounce on July 22, 2002.
+At current spot prices in the $15/ounce range, silver isn’t the screaming bargain it was over a decade ago when the metal’s peak for the year was $5.05/ounce on July 22, 2002.

-Despite silver’s much higher price point today, economic observers still say it’s still a good value based on the gold/silver ratio along with the mountains of debt and fiat money sloshing around the world financial system.
+Despite silver’s higher price point today, economic observers still say it’s still a good value based on the mountains of debt and fiat money sloshing around the world financial system.

 The problem for many silver shoppers is finding the funds to buy more than a few ounces at a time.
 I’m reminded of a friend who laments owning “just a Dairy Queen cupful” of silver.
 His small stash may not seem like much, but it’s far more than what the average person possesses.

 Don’t give up if your silver appetite exceeds the capital on hand to feed that desire.
 An ounce today, a few more ounces next month, and your holdings will steadily grow.
 So how does a person invest in bullion and collect silver coinage at the same time on a blue-collar budget?

 The local coin shop’s silver bucket is the obvious starting point.
 This is the unglamorous depository for all the circulated pre-1965 dimes, quarters and half dollars that are purchased over the counter for their bullion value.
 Customers are allowed to sort through the stash and pull whatever they want for the going rate of “90 percent”, as the .900 fine coinage is often called.